MaterializeInc/materialize/doc/user/content/quickstarts/abandoned-cart.md

 - How to use temporal filters
 - How to subscribe to materialized views
 - Materialize's features to process and serve results for real-time applications
-- How to use Materialize with a PostgreSQL client to send notifications to Telegram

 As a next step, you can create a [Kafka sink](/sql/create-sink/) to write the results to a Kafka topic so that you can use the results in other applications.